 Commencing with our private placement of 12.1 million shares of our common stock, par value \$0.01 per share (which we refer to as our "common stock") in May 2013, in which we raised \$223.8 million in net proceeds, we have grown significantly through acquisitions of existing homebuilders, and executing on our land acquisition strategy.
-Through our acquisitions of existing homebuilders, we entered the (i) Central Texas market in September 2013 through the acquisition of Jimmy Jacobs Homes L.P. (which we refer to as "Jimmy Jacobs") for approximately \$16 million, (ii) Las Vegas, Nevada market in April 2014 through the acquisition of Las Vegas Land Holdings, LLC (which we refer to as "LVLH") for approximately \$165 million, (iii) Houston, Texas market in August 2014 through the acquisition of Grand View Builders (which we refer to as "Grand View") for approximately \$13 million and earnout payments based on a percentage of adjusted pre-tax income over the next two years, and (iv) Atlanta, Georgia market in November 2014 through the acquisition of Peachtree Communities Group, Inc. and its affiliates and subsidiaries (which we refer to as "Peachtree") for approximately \$57 million, inclusive of a true-up payment.
+Through our acquisitions of existing homebuilders, we entered the (i) Central Texas market in September 2013 through the acquisition of Jimmy Jacobs Homes L.P. (which we refer to as "Jimmy Jacobs") for approximately \$16 million, (ii) Las Vegas, Nevada market in April 2014 through the acquisition of Las Vegas Land Holdings, LLC (which we refer to as "LVLH") for approximately \$165 million, (iii) Houston, Texas market in August 2014 through the acquisition of Grand View Builders (which we refer to as "Grand View") for approximately \$13 million and (iv) Atlanta, Georgia market in November 2014 through the acquisition of Peachtree Communities Group, Inc. and its affiliates and subsidiaries (which we refer to as "Peachtree") for approximately \$57 million.
+During 2015, we increased our land position, improved the quality of our backlog and strengthened our capital resources to grow our business and transform our Company into a top 25 U.S. homebuilder.